zulip/zulip/api_docs/writing-bots.md

 * modify an intercepted message (you have to send a new message).
 * send messages on behalf of or impersonate other users.
-* intercept private messages (except for PMs with the bot as an explicit recipient).
+* intercept direct messages (except for direct messages with the bot as an explicit recipient).

 ### usage